mwittig/restler/README.md

 *Restler-base* is a fork of *restler* which does not appear to be actively maintained at present.
 The fork has been established to include various pull requests pending on the main project and to solve some issues beyond this.
-The fork is used as a baselone for the *[restler-promise](https://www.npmjs.com/package/restler-promise)* project.
+The fork is used as a baseline for the *[restler-promise](https://www.npmjs.com/package/restler-promise)* project.
 Restler
 ------------